5 Best Reels For Salmon Fishing: 2023 Buyers Guides

 Spinning reels are usually rated by the thousands or by the tens.
 How they are rated depends on the brand of reel.
 As an example, a size 1000 reel is the same as another brand’s size 10, or a 3500 size reel is the same size as a size 35.

-Shimano, for example, lists their reels from 1000 to 6000, whereas Abu Garcia lists the reels from 10 to 60.
+Shimano, for example, lists their reels from 1000 to 6000, whereas Abu Garcia lists them from 10 to 60.
 (10 = 1000)

 Line Capacity Is Important

-When purchasing a spinning reel for salmon, I recommend getting one that can hold a minimum of 150 yards of 10 pound test.
+When purchasing a spinning reel for salmon, I recommend getting one that can hold a minimum of 150 yards of 10-pound test.
 However, as you will see below, how much line you will need depends on the type of river you fish.

 Reel Size: River Size

-I see guys using spinning reels in the 5000 and 6000 sizes on small rivers which i think is overkill.
+I see guys using spinning reels in the 5000 and 6000 sizes on small rivers, which I think is overkill.

-Unless you are fishing large fast rivers like the Niagara River or the big BC or Alaska rivers where you may not be able to walk the banks to chase a huge salmon, reels of this size are not good.
+Unless you are fishing large, fast rivers like the Niagara River or the big BC or Alaska rivers, where you may not be able to walk the banks to chase a huge salmon, reels of this size are not good.
 They are heavy and awkward when casting and when float fishing.

-On a smaller river that might be 30 to 60 feet wide on average, I would use a smaller reel of 3000 to 4000.
+On a smaller river that might be 30 to 60 feet wide on average, I would use a smaller reel of 3500 to 4000.

 On these smaller rivers, the salmon are often confined to smaller spots, or if they decide to run up or down the river, you can run after them.
-Therefore you will not need a larger reel with a large line capacity like you would find on a size 5000.
+Therefore, you will not need a larger reel with a large line capacity like you would find on a size 5000.

 Baitcast Reels